 Have you been dancing since you could walk?
-Are you unable to stop yourself from moving whenever you hear music?
-Whether your dance training has been in ballet, jazz, hip-hop or any other style, a degree in dance will provide you with the right training to pursue many career options with your passion for dance.
+Have you spent countless hours training?
+Do you want to dance professionally?
+You might consider earning a dance degree.
+What can you do with a dance degree?
+Whether your dance training has been in ballet, jazz, hip-hop or any other style, a degree in dance may allow you to pursue a variety dance careers.

 What Is a Dance Degree?